Magician

 Is there anything you do to take special care of your hands, given that they're basically your livelihood?

-Asked by theHarold about 11 years ago
+Asked by theHarold over 11 years ago

 Yep, I wash them and I make sure that my nails are kept short and tidy.
 Furthermore, I'm very careful with knives (good advice for everyone, not just magicians).